Aug 14 2011

 What, you say that sounds like I’m saying that affirmative action, preferences, racial set-asides and the like are racist?
 Deal with it.
 That seems to be the clear implication of Definition #2 above, which is all about using state power to discriminate, to pick winners and losers, to force some people to serve others.

 Does it make you a racist if you don’t like most people of a particular race?
-I would say no, unless you think your dislike gives you the right to treat them unfairly or unjustly with the backing of legal authority or state power (not talking “social justice” here, either).
+I would say no, unless you think your dislike gives you the right to treat them unfairly or unjustly with the backing of legal authority, state power, or even just institutional power (not talking “social justice” here, either).
 You are probably a troubled person, from my perspective, if you see race as more important than individual characteristics… but you’re not a racist if you don’t think you have the right to do anything about it, and so you don’t.

 Definition #3, “hatred or intolerance of another race,” really depends on what you think you have the moral right to do about it.
 If you hate, but take no action to express it or act on it in some unjust way, the hate hurts you more than the object of your hatred.
 If your intolerance expresses itself in enforced segregation on the object of your hatred, that’s certainly racism.
 If your intolerance merely expresses itself in your moving to another neighborhood, that is your right, and causes no harm to anyone else.